dkarchmer/aws-eb-docker-django/README.md

 * export AWS_PROFILE='your-profile-name'
 * export EB_ENV_NAME='elastic-beanstalk-environment-and-app-name' (we are using env==app names)
-* fab eb_create
+* fab eb_create_preconfigured
    * Enter db name and password
    * It can take as much as ten minutes to finish
-* fab create_admin
+* After the site is up, go to the following address to initialize the admin account
-   * which will create a super user account for the admin if NO accounts exist
+   * http://<your env>.elasticbeanstalk.com/account/init
-   * This can only be called once and the password should be changed within the site right away
+   * Then login and change the password